We are stuck in the middle of a polar vortex and all I want to do is eat this warm, plant-based, comfort in a casserole dish, shepherd’s pie.

 Enjoy with fresh thyme garnish and your choice of steamed greens or veg!

-Will last up to 1 week in a tight sealed container in the fridge.
+It will last up to 1 week in a tightly sealed container in the fridge.

 This recipe is freezer friendly, lasts up to 2-3 months.